 Symptom

-You want to know the recommended value for statement_memory_limit which defines the maximum memory allocation per statement in GB.
-The default value is 0 (no limit).
+Recommended value for statement_memory_limit, which defines the maximum memory allocation per statement in GB.

 -